Discharge advice for patients following eye surgery

 Can I still use my other eye drops?

-Yes.
-Please continue to use all your usual eye drops such as artificial tears or glaucoma medicines if you usually have them.
 Use a fresh bottle for your operated eye and a separate bottle for your other eye for the first month after your surgery.
-Please leave a gap of three to five minutes between different eye drop medicines.
+Please leave a gap of 3 to 5 minutes between different eye drop medicines.

 Can I clean my eye?